-9.6.3 Vital Signs
+9.6.2 Vital Signs

-Systolic and diastolic blood pressure, and heart rate will be summarized using descriptive statistics at each scheduled visit based on the OLE Safety Analysis Set for the OLE only study period.
+Systolic and diastolic blood pressure and heart rate will be summarized using descriptive statistics at each scheduled visit based on the OLE Safety Analysis Set for the OLE study period.

-9.6.4 Exposure to Investigational Product
+9.6.3 Exposure to Investigational Product

-Descriptive statistics will be produced to describe the exposure to investigational product for both the OLE only study period and combined parent and OLE study periods using the OLE Safety Analysis Set.
+Descriptive statistics will be produced to describe the exposure to investigational product for both the overall OLE study period and combined parent and OLE study periods using the OLE Safety Analysis Set.

-9.6.5 Exposure to Other Protocol-specified Treatment
+9.6.4 Exposure to Other Protocol-specified Treatment

 The number and proportion of subjects receiving protocol specified lipid regulating medications captured on the related concomitant medication eCRF will be summarized.
-The subject incidence of changes in lipid regulating medications during the treatment period will also be provided for the OLE only study period using the OLE Safety Analysis Set (Appendix D).
+The subject incidence of changes in protocol specified background lipid regulating medications during the treatment period will also be provided for the overall OLE study period using the OLE Safety Analysis Set (Appendix D).

-9.6.6 Exposure to Concomitant Medication
+9.6.5 Exposure to Concomitant Medication